South Colchester Academy

 South Colchester Academy (SCA) is a secondary school located in Brookfield, Nova Scotia, Canada.
-The Academy serves approximately 500 students in grades 7 - 12.
+The Academy serves approximately 560 students (2024-25) in grades 7 - 12.
 SCA opened in 2003, and has a number of features such as a 'cafetorium' that functions both as a cafeteria and an auditorium.
-The school is equipped in information technology resources, a double gymnasium, a fitness room, library, 2 fully equipped computer labs, an outdoor amphitheatre, track, 2 soccer fields, basketball courts & numerous other amenities.
-SCA also has a band program for junior high students.
+The school is equipped in information technology resources, a double gymnasium, a fitness room, library, two fully equipped computer labs, an outdoor amphitheatre, track, two soccer fields, basketball courts and numerous other amenities.